GMBlackjack/CohesiveObjects/README.txt

 [Insert link to paper and doi and other things]

-This repository only contains a few files, including this README.
-(Hello!)
+This repository only contains a few files, including this README (Hello!) and a LICENSE that is the basic Creative Commons BY 4 license.

 The primary file of interest is ObjectsInfoMRT.csv, a comma separated value spreadsheet with all the data used to create the plots in the paper.
 Each "cohesive object" is on a single line of the csv.
 Every line follows this pattern: